-While we’re on the note of negotiation, we thought we’d mention a quick few tips.
+While we’re on the note of negotiation, we thought we’d mention a quick few thoughts.

 Make sure to do your research on the price and determine what you believe the home to be worth then take into consideration what the inspection report has to say about it to come up with your offer price.
 Keep in mind that tiny homes with certifications are almost always valued at a higher price but you typically get more confidence and less future issues.

 Part of the negotiation process is coming up with the Agreements.
 Preferably, you should request that the seller provides the agreement rough draft documents and then have them reviewed by your attorney.

 For a complete guide to negotiation of a tiny house check out The Complete Guide To Buying A Tiny House.